lsst-sitcom/sitcomtn-037/index.rst

 Prompt Processing is to be run at the USDF.

 The needs for near-realtime data quality assessment by the commissioning team could be partially addressed by a suitable payload executed with the Prompt Processing framework at USDF, provided that results are made available to the summit.
-The payload would be the pared-down SFP, augmented with the calculation of metrics and/or values that are pertinent for observatory diagnostics, which then requires a mechanism to report those metrics back into the control system framework so observers can be alerted.
+The payload would be the pared-down SFP, augmented with the calculation of metrics and/or values that are pertinent for observatory diagnostics, which then requires a mechanism to report those metrics back into the control system framework such that potential alerts signaling abnormal data can be generated for observers.
 Throughout this report, this summit-dedicated payload is referred to as Rapid Analysis, whose instantiation would ensure that on-the-fly diagnostic information is available to observers.
-Running the Rapid Analysis payload on the summit, which is shown to be feasible in :ref:`Antu at Summit <antu_at_summit>`, would increase the robustness from network outages, and may also provide a faster response depending on the desired reductions.
+Running the Rapid Analysis payload on the summit, which is shown to be feasible in :ref:`Antu at Summit <antu_at_summit>`, would increase robustness against network outages, and may also provide a faster response depending on the desired reductions.

 Responses to Charge Questions and Deliverables
 ==============================================